ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 Another case in which Relationships can be handy is the Music Venue website.
 We'll assume this is a small venue that plays a lot of local bands.
 These bands return for many shows.
 They also change pretty frequently.
-And it may be many of the same musicians moving between the bands as they breakup, reform or trade musicians.
+And it is often the same musicians moving between the bands as they breakup, reform or trade musicians.
 So we'll want three channels, ``Bands``, ``Musicians``, and ``Shows``.
 Here's the layout::